CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 Battery Life

-The claimed 20-hour battery life is the same for both bike computers.
+The claimed 20-hour battery life is the same for the 530 and 830, and the solar options are unavailable (unlike the upcoming generation).

 I got about 16 hours and 14 minutes with a connected radar, HR sensor, and power meter on the Edge 530 and about 13 hours and 22 minutes on the Edge 830.

 Remember, I tested them during winter in temperatures lower than 5°C (41°F).
-So the resulting battery life could be influenced by these factors.
+These factors could also influence the resulting battery life.

 Maps & Navigation